playtron-os/plugin-local/README.md

 # Run the command from the parent folder relative to your game
 cd Games
 # Make sure there is no trailing slash after `my-game`
-rsync -avz my-game playtron@<DEVICE_IP>:~/.local/share/playtron/apps/local/
+rsync -avz my-game playtron@DEVICE_IP:~/.local/share/playtron/apps/local/
 ```

-Restart your device to see your newly added game on your device.
+Restart your device to see your newly added game.

 ## Updating games